Finding the best training and racing shoes for a marathon is highly important. Photo: iRunFar/Eszter Horanyi

 - Midsole – Layer(s) of foam connecting a shoe’s upper to the shoe’s outsole.

-How to Choose Marathon Shoes
+How to Choose the Best Marathon Shoe

 Super Shoes Versus Traditional Running Shoes

 All traditional shoes have the same general build, including the upper, midsole, and outsole.
-This type of shoe can include a wide variety of midsole stack heights and amounts of cushion, outsole designs, and other technology.
+This type of shoe can include a wide variety of midsole stack heights and amounts of cushion, outsole designs, and other technologies.
 However, the key with traditional, non-plated shoes is that the midsole cushion functions to absorb shock.

-The midsole on super shoes, on the other hand, acts more like a spring.
-Although placing springs inside shoes is technically illegal, the cushion-plate-cushion design of a super shoe has the same effect.
-With a carbon fiber plate between two layers of foam, this sandwich design creates a rebounding effect that leads to forward propulsion rather than simply absorbing impact.
 Super shoes can give runners an advantage in workouts and races, but they also change your natural gait and are not recommended for everyday running.
-Additionally, all the fancy tech means that super shoes are very expensive, typically ranging from $200 to $300.
-And on top of this, they don’t last as long as traditional running shoes.
+Additionally, all the fancy technology means that super shoes are very expensive, typically ranging from $200 to $300.
+On top of this, they don’t last as long as traditional running shoes.

 Comfort

-Whether your goal is simply to cross the finish line or to run a personal best, a comfortable shoe will set you up for success.
-While some discomfort is normal in a race effort, blisters or foot pain can negatively impact your performance by forcing you to change your gait to manage pain.
 These issues can also have a negative psychological effect.
 It’s hard to stay optimistic, focus on your pacing and fueling, and push through the usual muscle pain if you’re distracted by uncomfortable shoes.
 Finally, uncomfortable shoes can also lengthen your recovery time if you’re sidelined post-race by foot pain, blisters, or damaged toes.
+Our testers found that the Nike Pegasus 41 was a comfortable shoe right out of the box and able to stand up to long miles in both training and racing.

 Cushioning

 Next, you’ll want to consider the amount of cushioning you want under your feet.
 With more cushion comes a higher stack height that places you further from the ground and more shock absorption between your feet and the pavement.
-Meanwhile, less cushioning means you’ll be lower to the ground and be able to feel the pavement more, but your feet will take more of the impact from all that pavement pounding.
-The right amount of cushioning is up to you, but starting in the middle is a good idea if you’re unsure what you like best.
-The Topo Athletic Cyclone 2 is an excellent medium-cushion shoe for everyday running and marathon training.
+Meanwhile, less cushioning means you’ll be closer to the ground and be able to feel the pavement more, but your feet will take more of the impact from all that pounding.

 Breathability